manojkumar1608/App/README.md

  • Revolutionized content discovery with advanced search feature, addressing basic usability issues and following best software development practices.
 Achieved Lighthouse Accessibility score of 85 and Best Practices 93.
- BlogApp-A web app for creating, managing, and sharing content developed using React and Appwrite